Joint Optimization of Electric Vehicle Routes and Charging Locations through Learning Charge Constraints Using QUBO Solvers: Discussion

-In summary, the key contributions of this study can be organized into the following three points. \begin{enumerate} \item We proposed a novel black-box optimization framework that enables joint optimization of charging station placement and vehicle routing under battery constraints without requiring an explicit formulation of such constraints in QUBO form. \item By combining a soft constraint formulation with BOCS, we demonstrated that high-quality, feasible solutions can be obtained efficiently even in complex, constrained combinatorial problems where standard QUBO formulations face scalability issues. \item Our method offers a general strategy for leveraging the expressive power of QUBO solvers in constrained domains, as evidenced by its performance in electric vehicle routing problems with energy limits. \end{enumerate} These contributions suggest a promising direction for extending QUBO-based approaches to other real-world optimization problems that involve implicit or hard-to-model constraints.
+In summary, the key contributions of this study can be organized into the following three points. \begin{enumerate} \item We proposed a novel black-box optimization framework that enables joint optimization of charging station placement and vehicle routing under battery constraints without requiring an explicit formulation of such constraints in QUBO form. \item By combining a soft constraint formulation with BOCS, we demonstrated that high-quality, feasible solutions can be obtained efficiently even in complex, constrained combinatorial problems where standard QUBO formulations face scalability issues. \item {Our method provides a complementary strategy for leveraging QUBO solvers in constrained combinatorial optimization, particularly in settings where explicit constraint modeling leads to large and dense formulations.} \end{enumerate} Rather than replacing classical operations research (OR) techniques such as mixed-integer linear programming (MILP) or advanced metaheuristics, the proposed framework demonstrates how black-box learning combined with QUBO solvers can complement existing approaches, particularly in settings where explicit constraint modeling becomes complex or leads to large and dense formulations under hardware limitations.
+These contributions suggest a promising direction for extending QUBO-based approaches to other real-world optimization problems that involve implicit or hard-to-model constraints.